microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-model-checklist.md

 Things to consider:

-- In forecasting, if you change the period of assesing the performance, from one month to a year for example, then you might get a different result.
+- In forecasting, if you change the period of assessing the performance, from one month to a year for example, then you might get a different result.
 For example, if your model is predicting sales of a product per day and the RMSE (Root Mean Squared Error) is very low for the first month the model is in production.
 As the model is live for longer, the RMSE is increasing, becoming 10x the RMSE for the first year compared to the first month.
 - In a classification scenario, the overall accuracy is good, but the model is performing poorly for some subgroups.
 For example, a classifier has an accuracy of 80% overall, but only 55% for the 20-30 age group.
-If this is a signigicant age group for the production data, then your accuracy might suffer greatly when in production.
+If this is a significant age group for the production data, then your accuracy might suffer greatly when in production.
 - In scene classification scenario, the model is trying to identify a specific scene in a video and the model has been trained and tested (80-20 split) on 50000 segments where half are segments containing the scene and half of the segments do not contain the scene.
 The accuracy on the training set is 85% and 84% on the test set.
 However, when an entire video is scored, scores are obtained on all segments and we expect few segments to contain the scene.
 The accuracy for an entire video is not comparable with the training/test set procedure in this case, hence different metrics should be considered.
 - If sampling techniques (over-sampling, under-sampling) are used to train model when classes are imbalanced, ensure the metrics used during training are comparable with the ones used in scoring.
 - If the number of samples used for training and testing is small, the performance metrics might change significantly as new data is scored.